hugsmidjan/hxmstyle/README.md

       { "language": "typescript", "autoFix": true },
       { "language": "typescriptreact", "autoFix": true }
     ],
-    "editor.formatOnSave": true, // Might be best set on a per-workspace basis:
+    // NOTE: This one might be best set on a per-workspace basis:
+    "editor.formatOnSave": true,

     // ....
     "stylint.packageManager": "yarn", // or "npm"